zobees/docker-7daystodie/README.md

 When you run your docker build command, `steamcmd` will authenticate prior to downloading the 7 Days to Die dedicated server, and all will be well.

-**This bears repeating: do not push your image to a public registry**.
+The `credentials.txt` will be removed from the image during the build, however Steam will still be authenticated using your credentials - so again, **do not push your built image to a public registry.**

 ### Store in a private registry

 Rather than building the image on your server each time you create or update a container, you could build as per the instructions above and then store the image in your own private registry, keeping your credentials secure.

 Instructions on creating and using a private registry are available in the Docker documentation.

+**Do not push your built image to a public registry.**

 ## Disclaimer